conotoium/ContoMail/README.md

 > [!WARNING]
 > This Repo Is a WIP, Do not expect things to work.
 You procceed at own user risk.

+# THIS PROJECT IS A LONG TERM GOAL.
+DEVELOPMENT MAY NOT YET BE STARTED

 # Introduction
 A __Wip__ Project by Contonium365
 Aiming to provide a good email client and system that can be intergrated with other email services, such as gmail, to provide a better and more efective interface for users.